PayBX (AXPR) Price Hits $0.0048 on Major Exchanges

-PayBX (CURRENCY:AXPR) traded up 7.4% against the dollar during the one day period ending at 21:00 PM Eastern on December 20th.
-In the last week, PayBX has traded 22.2% lower against the dollar.
-One PayBX coin can currently be purchased for $0.0048 or 0.00000042 BTC on major exchanges.
+PayBX (CURRENCY:AXPR) traded up 7.4% against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on December 23rd.
+One PayBX coin can currently be purchased for about $0.0048 or 0.00000042 BTC on major cryptocurrency exchanges.
 PayBX has a market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.
+Over the last week, PayBX has traded 22.2% lower against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.